Koredotcom/docs/docs/xo/automation/use-cases/dialogs/entity-types.md

 Captures a date grouping along with time in a user utterance.

-For example, _Book a flight on the 10 th of October at 6 pm, r_eturns the value for Date Time in ISO8601 date format as YYYYY-MM-DDThh: mm: ss.sTZD.
+For example, _Book a flight on the 10 th of October at 6 pm_, returns the value for Date Time in ISO8601 date format as YYYYY-MM-DDThh: mm: ss.sTZD.

 The virtual assistant recognizes all possible ways and formats to express date and time.